bayespy/bayespy/INSTALL.rst

 BayesPy can be installed easily by using Pip if the system has been properly set up.
 If you have problems with the following methods, see the following section for some help on installing the requirements.
+For instance, a bug in recent versions of h5py and pip may require you to install some of the requirements manually.

 For users
 +++++++++